CenturySturgeon/Esp8266WOL/README.md

     CN - Common name (domain name)

 The subjectAltName parameter must contain the domain name(s) where your server is accessible.
 It can specify also IP addresses like this: 'subjectAltName=DNS:esp8266.local,IP:192.168.7.77'.

+Finally, to get the telegram's bot root SSL certificate you can export it using google chrome from https://api.telegram.org/botYOUR_BOT_TOKEN_HERE/sendMessage by clicking on your browser's lock icon (should be on the left side of the url) and then click on the export button.
+After that a .crt file will be downloaded where you can get the certificate from.

 ### NOTES